 Help!
 My Child Hates Writing

 So your child says he hates to write.
 What’s a homeschool parent to do?
 Believe me, I feel your pain.
 Teaching writing classes for thirty years, I’m no stranger to students who dread writing.
 With experience, though, I found some strategies that work.
 I love the challenge of convincing reluctant writers that they have something worthwhile to say.

 Once you have some insight into the root of the problem, become partners in removing those barriers.
-Tackling the challenge together will show your child how to solve her own roadblocks to learning going forward.
+Tackling the challenge together will show your teen how to solve her own roadblocks to learning going forward.

 In my experience, I find two big reasons students hate to write:

 1. Kids dread writing because they lack self-confidence.

 2. Kids dread writing because the physical demands of handwriting (or keyboarding) suck up precious energy.

 Your child’s attention span is a limited resource.
 If the physical act of creating a written piece saps his energy, then move the physical act of writing on to someone else’s plate (yours).
 Work on developing the stamina required for handwriting or keyboarding in other subjects.

 Once I’ve figured out what underlying obstacle is in the way, I select from my arsenal of strategies that have worked in the past: